Pyrdacor/Ambermoon/Files/FileTypes.md

 Note: The JH encoding is just an encryption while the LOB encoding is a compression.

+If you want to know how to decode a whole file look [here](FileDecoding.md).

 ## Usage

 File | Size (<a name="U"></a>[U](#U "Uncompressed")/<a name="C"></a>[C](#C "Compressed")) | Format